Make an impact on students and schools in the tight-knit, supportive, and passionate community by seeking a teaching job in Baltimore.

 Make an Impact in Baltimore

-After 26 years of partnership with Baltimore City Public Schools and six with Baltimore County Public Schools, Baltimore is now home to more than a thousand TFA corps members and alumni.
+Teach For America has been in Baltimore since the early 1990s, and is now home to more than a thousand TFA corps members and alumni.

 We have created long-lasting relationships with educators, community organizations, and leaders in order to create lasting change in Edmondson, Cherry Hill, Baltimore County, and several more neighborhoods in the city.